desertpy/presentations/README.md

 Creating a Presentation
 -----------------------

-If want to give a presentation you may use our format, which currently uses [landslide](https://github.com/adamzap/landslide).
+If you want to give a presentation you may use our format, which currently uses [landslide](https://github.com/adamzap/landslide).
 Landslide supports presentations written in Markdown or Restructured Text and generates a decent HTML5 style slideshow.
 Support for other presentation